Engee documentation

 • using the Engee graphical language.

-The simplest example of a finite automaton
+The simplest example of a finite state machine

-First, let us construct a simple deterministic finite automaton (DFSM).
+To begin with, let's build a simple deterministic finite automaton (DFSM).

 In [ ]: